The monotone extended second order cone and mixed complementarity problems: Main Results

 -.3cm \NI Moreover,

 if and only if

-In the equation above, it is obvious that the $\textrm{LHS} \leq 0$ and the $\mbox{RHS} \geq 0$, thus both the LHS and the RHS must be equal to 0.
-Since the components of the sum in the RHS are all nonnegative, each component must b e equal to $0$.
+In the equation above, it is obvious that the LHS (left-hand side) is nonpositive and the RHS (right-hand side) is nonnegative, thus both must be equal to 0.
+Since the components of the sum in the RHS are all nonnegative, each component must be equal to $0$.
 Hence, from equation \eqref{cl1} it follows that